top of page

 Submit: Image

-We would love to hear from new and emerging writers and under-represented voices.
+We would love to hear from new and emerging writers and under-represented voices as well as established writers.
 If you have contributed to earlier issues, we adore your work and are always happy to read more, but consideration may be first given to writers and artists we've not featured before.

 Please attach poetry as .doc or .docx.
 If your poem has any specific formatting or shape please ALSO send a PDF or JPG.
 Please send artwork/photographs in jpg format, ideal image size is a few mb.
 We prefer to read poems under two pages, but we’re flexible and happy to consider hybrid pieces.